ziparker/PlotJuggler/README.md

     sudo apt-get -y install qtbase5-dev libboost-dev

+On Fedora

+    sudo dnf install qt5-qtbase-devel boost-devel

-The proceed as you would do with any cmake based project
+Then proceed as you would do with any cmake based project

      mkdir build; cd build
      cmake ..